 - Consult with Indigenous nations and groups to continue to evolve our practice of acknowledging the land

-- Regularly engage First Nations and Indigenous groups in discussions about how the AGW can support Indigenous-led initiatives, activism, and work toward reconciliation
+- Regularly engage First Nations and Indigenous groups in discussions about how AWE can support Indigenous-led initiatives, activism, and work toward reconciliation

 - Build meaningful partnerships with organizations with strong connections to the local community and members of equity-seeking communities, identifying and pursuing meaningful opportunities for collaboration